-Accounting systems will need to be updated to ensure that transactions can be processed according to the new rules with a clear cut off based on tax point dates on or after 1 October 2020.
+Accounting systems will need to be updated to ensure that transactions can be processed according to the new rules with a clear cut off based on tax point dates on or after 1 March 2021.
 Businesses that use one of the major cloud accounting software systems can relax as they will have these changes installed automatically.
-Those with older installed and server based systems will need to contact their providers to ensure that the required changes are made on time.
+Those with older installed and server-based systems will need to contact their providers to ensure that the required changes are made on time.

-Businesses will also need to determine the exact status of their customer – are they a VAT registered business, are they covered by the CIS, and are they an end user or not.
+Businesses will also need to determine the exact status of their customer – are they a VAT registered business, are they covered by the CIS, and are they an end-user or not.
 This may not always be obvious.
 The confirmation of this will need to be documented and retained as evidence to support the invoicing decisions made.
-It is recommended that this process is completed well ahead of the implementation date of 1 October 2020 and that this evidence is collected as matter of course in contract discussions in future.
+It is recommended that this process is completed well ahead of the implementation date of 1 March 2021 and that this evidence is collected as matter of course in contract discussions in future.

 If you would like to learn more about this matter, or indeed any other business accounting or taxation issue, and how it will affect your business please do get in touch.
 We offer a free no-obligation initial discussion and will seek to understand your issue in detail to enable us to offer practical insight and tailored advice.